karthi2016/sparql-over-sms/README.md

 ```

 ### Requirements
-For the use of SPARQL over SMS, the following are assumed to be installed:
+For the use of SPARQL over SMS, at least the following are assumed to be installed:

 - Python 3.4+
 - virtualenv
-- Asterisk (for use with GSM dongle)